-📝 This post is a personal record of my learning journey and reflections.
+📝 This post is a personal note from my own learning process and reflections — not a formal textbook.

-While it's easy to look things up online, web resources can't replace proper, structured music education.
-If time and budget allow, I recommend learning with a teacher — it saves a lot of detours.
+Online resources are convenient, but they can’t replace proper, structured music education.
+If your time and budget allow, I still recommend learning with a teacher.
+It will save you many detours.

-If you find any mistakes in this article, please consult your own music teacher for clarification.
+If you notice any mistakes here, please trust your own music teacher’s advice first.

-This site does not sell or represent any of the instruments, equipment, or products mentioned in the text or in sponsored links.
+This site does not sell, endorse, or represent any of the instruments, equipment, or products mentioned in the content or in sponsored links.

 This composition is another early work by Lyra, portraying the rural hours.
 The piece was crafted in a similar form to the previous composition.